lChap701/lChap701/README.md

 - 🔗 You can learn more about me by visiting: https://www.linkedin.com/in/lucas-chapman-720/
 - 🎓 I am currently finishing up my last term at Indian Hills Community College
 - 🥇 I have participated in IHCC's Byte Jam and IBM's Master The Mainframe
-- ⌨ I have experience with HTML, CSS, JavaScript, PHP, Python, COBOL, Java, and C#
+- ⌨ I have experience with HTML, CSS, JavaScript, PHP, Python, COBOL, Java, C#, and SQL

 <!---
 lChap701/lChap701 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.